DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Experimentation

-\paragraph{Qualitative evaluation} Fig.~\ref{fig:teaser} and Fig.~\ref{fig:qual} illustrate the qualitative results achieved by our method, with Fig.~\ref{fig:qual-comparison} comparing our results to those of baseline methods.
-Our model effectively immunizes images against various editing techniques, including inpainting (as shown in the left column of Fig.~\ref{fig:teaser}) and InstructPix2Pix~\cite{brooks2023instructpix2pix} (right column of Fig.~\ref{fig:teaser}.
-It demonstrates a strong ability to generalize to previously unseen images and a wide range of prompts describing different edits, accommodating various human perspectives, including full-body and close-up shots (Fig.~\ref{fig:qual}).
-Additionally, although trained primarily on human subjects, our model extends its robustness to non-human objects, such as the eagle depicted in the right column of Fig.~\ref{fig:teaser}.
-Compared with the baseline methods shown in Fig.~\ref{fig:qual-comparison}, our approach qualitatively outperforms on both seen and unseen images, generating backgrounds that deviate significantly from the intended edits, thereby demonstrating robust results across a variety of text prompts.
-Notably, in many cases with our approach, it is impossible to infer the original prompt from the immunized image background—a stark contrast to PhotoGuard, which often retains discernible hints of the prompt.
+\paragraph{Qualitative results} Figures~\ref{fig:teaser} and ~\ref{fig:qual} illustrate the qualitative success of our method. \methodname\ effectively immunizes images against various editing techniques, including standard inpainting and instruction-based models like InstructPix2Pix~\citep{brooks2023instructpix2pix} (Figure~\ref{fig:teaser}).
+As further detailed in Appendix~\ref{sec:qualitative_results}, the model demonstrates a strong ability to generalize to unseen images and a wide range of prompts, accommodating various human perspectives from full-body to close-up shots (Figure~\ref{fig:qual}).
+Although trained primarily on human subjects, our model also extends its robustness to non-human objects.
+When compared to baseline methods (Figure~\ref{fig:qual-comparison}), our approach is qualitatively superior on both seen and unseen images, generating backgrounds that deviate more significantly from the intended edits.
+Notably, in many cases with our approach, it is impossible to infer the original prompt from the immunized image's background, a stark contrast to PhotoGuard, which often retains discernible hints of the prompt.
+More examples, including comparisons and results with other editing models, are provided in Appendix~\ref{sec:qualitative_results}.